meli1230/windows_and_linux_vms/README.md

 - *sudo ufw deny 22* --> blocks the 22 port, which is the one SSH uses
 - *sudo ufw status* --> you should see port 22 as denied

-<br/>That's it!
+That's it!
 Now if you open putty and try to connect to the VM, your should not be able to do so. <br/>
 In case you want to use putty again, you will need to run the following commands in the Linux Terminal:
 - *sudo ufw allow 22* --> allows the 22 port
 - *sudo ufw disable*